pmocal/ml-methods/README.md

 ## K-Nearest Neighbors

-The dataset used for this algorithm is also MNIST.
+The dataset that I used this algorithm on is also MNIST.

 For multiple groups of __n__ points with a certain class __c__, I assigned the class whose points were closest on average to my point __p__.